LisaMatzner/GameCo---Video-Game-Sales-Analysis/README.md

 # GameCo - Video Game Sales Analysis

-The GameCo - Video Game Sales Analysis is a portfolio project created in 2022.

 The Project contains a descriptive data analysis of historical video game data to foster a better understanding of how GameCo’s new games might fare in the market.

 ## Context